wp-plugins/s3bubble-amazon-s3-audio-streaming/readme.txt

 2. Enter your S3Bubble email and password to create a sync
 3. Sync your Amazon S3 Keys with S3Bubble Admin
 4. Upload your file ready to stream
-5. All your file video,audio and image all stored securely within buckets
+5. All your file video,audio and image all stored within buckets

 == Changelog ==